FAQ

 Participation in mediation is voluntary.
 When one of the parties refuses to participate in the mediation process, it is considered completed.

-AMCA, as a permanent mediation institution, has a list of mediators, which includes mediators licensed in RA.
+AMCA, as a permanent mediation institution, has a list of both mediators licensed in the Republic of Armenia and international mediators.

 According to the AMCA Mediation Rules, due to the nature of the conciliation case, upon the proposal of the conciliation parties or at the initiative of the Center and with the consent of the conciliation parties, the case may be co-conciliated by appointing more than one conciliator.